zhenkewu/CFRL/JOSS/paper.md

 In this demonstration, we use an offline trajectory generated from a `SyntheticEnvironment` using some pre-specified transition rules.
 Although it is actually synthesized, we treat it as if it is from some unknown environment for pedagogical convenience.

 The trajectory contains 500 individuals (i.e. $N=500$) and 10 transitions (i.e. $T=10$).
 The sensitive attribute variable and the state variable are both univariate.
-The actions are binary ($0$ or $1$) and were sampled using a random policy that selects $0$ or $1$ randomly with equal probability.
+The sensitive attributes are binary ($0$ or $1$).
+The actions are also binary ($0$ or $1$) and were sampled using a policy that selects $0$ or $1$ randomly with equal probability.
 The trajectory is stored in a tabular format in a `.csv` file.
-We load the trajectory from the tabular form into the array format required by `CFRL`.
+We first load the trajectory from the tabular form into the array format required by `CFRL`.

 ```python
 zs, states, actions, rewards, ids = read_trajectory_from_dataframe(